Moving 23cm EME from 1296 to 1298MHz

 What's involved in moving frequency

-Well, the good news is that this a a shift of about 0.25% in frequency.
+Well, the good news is that a shift from 1296 to 1298 is about 0.15% change in frequency.
 This means that preamps should not need re-tuning, dish feeds and Yagis should not need re-tuning and power amplifiers should not need re-tuning.
 Re-tuning can't hurt, but it's not likely to make any significant difference to most systems.

 Whether your TX/RX system needs modification depends on what you are using.
 At worst it might means changing the LO of your transverter (or changing your transverter if this is not possible).
 With a 2m IF, you would change the LO from 1152MHz to 1154MHz.
-This would transvert 144MHz to 1298 MHZ (LO at 1154) - and so transvert 145Mhz to 1299MHz.
+This would transvert 144MHz to 1298 MHZ (LO at 1154).

 Changing the LO of your transverter may or may not be easy.
 Modern transverters using frequency synthesizers to generate the LO often have options to get the LO at different frequencies.
-If you have a transverter locked to an external 10MHz source I suppose you could change that to 9.982638888 MHz, though that would probably be difficult!
-Better to reprogram the synthesizer for 1150MHz.
+If you have a transverter locked to an external 10MHz source I suppose you could change that to 9.982638888 MHz, though that would probably be difficult.
+Better to reprogram the synthesizer for 1154MHz.

 However, in the US (actually ITU region 2), the 2m band runs from 144-148MHz, so that changing the LO of a 144-1296 transverter would not be needed.
 With an 1152 LO, 144MHz transverts to 1296MHz, but 146Mhz transverts to 1298MHz and 147MHz transverts to 1299MHz.
 In this situation all you have to do is tune higher in the 2m band!
 You have full coverage from 1296 to 1300MHz.